Swiss perspectives in 10 languages

 The legal but largely untested technologies involve a deliberate and large-scale intervention in the Earth’s climatic system, with the aim of reducing global warming.
 It attempts to offset the effects of greenhouse gases by causing the Earth to absorb less solar radiation.
 Those opposing the technology mainly argue it could potentially harm the environment without addressing the root causes of climate change.

-Countries were unable to reach consensus in Nairobi.
+Countries were unable to reach a consensus in Nairobi.
 Consequently, Switzerland withdrew a resolution it had tabled to examine the technology.

 The original Swiss draft had called for the setting up of an advisory panel of specialists appointed by governments and representatives of international scientific bodies to gather information and produce a report on SRM’s possible applications, risks and ethical considerations.